Gandhi Jayanti 2025: History, Significance, Importance and Celebration

 1. Sabarmati Ashram, Ahmedabad, Gujarat

-Gandhi Jayanti is celebrated with great respect at Sabarmati Ashram in Ahmedabad, Gujarat.
-On this important day, guests from all across the country and the world come to the ashram to pay their respects to Mahatma Gandhi.
-The festival usually begins with a morning prayer gathering, during which devotional songs and Gandhi's favorite bhajans are performed.
-The day also includes activities such as spinning cotton on charkhas, which were one of Gandhi's symbolic gestures of self-reliance and economic empowerment.
-In addition, tourists can take a tour inside the ashram to see historical artifacts and the location where Gandhi lived and worked for many years.
+Gandhi Jayanti is celebrated with great reverence at the Sabarmati Ashram in Ahmedabad, Gujarat.
+On this significant day, visitors from throughout the nation and the world visit the ashram to honor Mahatma Gandhi.
+The festivities typically commence with a morning prayer session, featuring devotional songs and Gandhi´s favoured bhajans.
+The day also includes interactive activities like spinning cotton on charkhas, a symbolic representation of Gandhi´s ideals of self-reliance and economic independence.
+Furthermore, tourists can explore the ashram, viewing historical artifacts and the very locations where Gandhi resided and worked for many years.

 2. Raj Ghat, New Delhi, Delhi: